 1. Stop “Dieting”

 This may sound strange, but dieting puts the focus on restriction and right or wrong thinking.
-Thinking that you are right because you can follow a food plan bite for bite or that you are a bad person because you ate pancakes for breakfast.
+Thinking that you are right because you can follow a food plan bite for bite or that you are a bad person because you ate pancakes for breakfast, can be destructive.

 The feeling of not being able to have whatever you want can lead to bingeing because the foods you really would like to be eating are being restricted.